OmenMon/omenmon.github.io/config.md

 The latter also changes the value for this setting.

+#### BiosErrorReporting

+A [Boolean value](#boolean) that defaults to **true**.

+The default behavior is to throw an exception if a BIOS call returns an error response.
+If set to **false**, BIOS errors will be silently ignored instead.
+This makes it possible to try using the application with hardware that is not fully compatible.

 ### Color Presets {#color}

 Keyboard backlight color preset entries follow the convention: